hemantkrgupta/linkedlist/README.md

 ## 5. FindMidElement

-This class contains function findMid(SinglyLinkedList).
+This class provides function findMid(SinglyLinkedList).
 This function finds and prints the middle element of the given linked list in O(n) time.

+## 6. ReverseLinkedList

+This class provides reverse functions.
+These functions takes the head node of linked list (These are overloaded functions for singly and doubly linked lists), and return the head after reversal of nodes.
+Functions take O(n) time and O(1) space.